Jamess-Nguyen/DIYB0XX-Parts-List/README.md

  - Soldering Iron (w/Solder)

     - I used a super cheap one I found in my dads garage.
-If It burns it works as far as I can tell.
+As far as I can tell, if it burns it works.